homebrewing/brauhaus-diff/README.md

 ---

 ### Perform custom post-apply functions
-Like `postDiff`, applying changes checks for a `postApply` function that accepts the modified object and the diff passed to `apply`.
+Like `postDiff`, applying changes checks for a `postApply` function that accepts the modified object, the diff, and the options passed to `apply`.
 Any special changes may be made to the object in this function.

 Unexpected Output
 -----------------